Configuration of Chat Services

 https://dashscope.aliyuncs.com/compatible-mode/v1

-Wenxin Yiyan is a large language model provided by Baidu, hosted on Baidu Cloud's Qianfan platform.
-It has its own hosting steps, and different models may require separate service activations, as detailed in its documentation.
+ERNIE Bot is a large language model provided by Baidu, hosted on Baidu Cloud's Qianfan Large Model Platform.
+It has its own hosting steps, and services need to be activated separately for different models.
+Please refer to its documentation for detailed steps.

 iFLYTEK Spark

-iFLYTEK Spark is a large language model launched by iFLYTEK.
-Before using this model family, you need to register an application on the iFLYTEK Open Platform and activate the corresponding model services.
+The Spark large model is a large language model launched by iFLYTEK.
+Before using this model family, you need to register an application on the iFLYTEK Open Platform and then activate the corresponding model service.

-After registration, you can find the Service Interface Authentication Information on the model page of iFLYTEK Spark.
+After registration, you can find the Service Interface Authentication Information on the model page of Spark Cognitive Large Model.

 ByteDance Doubao